%

 Rent vs Buy Analysis

-A typical mortgage payment on a median-priced home in Payson (20% down at 7%) is approximately $2,527/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,853.
-The median rent of $1,970/mo is significantly less than buying — this rent-vs-buy gap is one of the strongest indicators of sustainable rental demand.
-When renting is cheaper than buying, the renter pool stays deep and vacancy stays low.
+A typical mortgage payment on a median-priced home in Payson (20% down at 7%) is approximately $2,022/mo for principal and interest alone — add taxes and insurance and the all-in payment reaches roughly $2,348/mo.
+The median rent of $1,970/mo is less than the cost of buying, supporting healthy rental demand from cost-conscious households who recognize that renting is the more affordable option in the near term.
+When renting is this much cheaper than buying, landlords benefit from a deep and sticky tenant pool that has strong economic reasons to keep renting.
+The gap between $1,970 in rent and $2,348 in ownership costs is a structural driver of your occupancy rates.

 Income & Employment

 The median household income in Payson is $66,955, with a population of 50,000 growing at 1.6% per year.
 Payson is a smaller market.
-Research the local employment base carefully — smaller cities can be significantly impacted by a single employer's decisions.
-Moderate population growth indicates a stable economic foundation.
+Research the local employment base carefully — smaller cities can be significantly impacted by a single employer relocating or downsizing.
+Hospital systems, universities, and military bases provide the most stable employment in small markets.
+Above-average incomes of $66,955 mean tenants can support higher rents and tend to have more stable employment.

 What This Means for Investors